 This was followed in June by a sweep through Amara, another Sadrist stronghold, where little resistance was encountered.
-14 Simultaneously, U.S. and Iraqi forces were engaged in winkling out al Qaeda fighters in the northern city of Mosul, Iraq's third largest.
+Simultaneously, U.S. and Iraqi forces were engaged in winkling out al Qaeda fighters in the northern city of Mosul, Iraq's third largest.

 Too much can be made of these successes.
-The Shiite government's victories over Shiite fighters in Basra and Sadr City were largely negotiated.15 They could not have been achieved without U.S. support.
-As for al Qaeda, whether it is driven from Mosul or not, it continues to find havens from which to mount attacks.16 be borrowed from Sunni Anbar province and elsewhere.
+The Shiite government's victories over Shiite fighters in Basra and Sadr City were largely negotiated.
+They could not have been achieved without U.S. support.
+As for al Qaeda, whether it is driven from Mosul or not, it continues to find havens from which to mount attacks.

+Critical to the Iraqi government's position is the continuation of the Sunni Awakening.
+Adequate forces were available for the Basra and Sadr City operations because units could be borrowed from Sunni Anbar province and elsewhere.
 The Sunnis are, for the moment, content to receive U.S. dollars and arms in return for remaining quiet.
-But Sunni-Shiite reconciliation remains a distant and perhaps unreachable goal.17 The ongoing Helsinki talks between various Iraqi political leaders may hold out a slender thread of hope.18
+But Sunni-Shiite reconciliation remains a distant and perhaps unreachable goal.
+The ongoing Helsinki talks between various Iraqi political leaders may hold out a slender thread of hope.